redsanket/spark/external/spark/guide/pyspark_with_python.rst

 -----------------------------
 Python 2.7 and 3.6 are being installed on the grid gateways and in HDFS.
 They contain a few extra packages including: "setuptools", "requests", "numpy", "scipy", "pandas", "scikit-learn", "matplotlib"

-.. note:: These are just rolling out so first check that your cluster supports them ``hadoop fs -ls hdfs:///sharelib/v1/python*`` and on the gateway ``ls /home/y/var/python*`` to make sure they are there first.

 .. _swp_grid_python_spark2.2+:

 Spark 2.2 and 2.3